Is vitamin D supplementation beneficial or harmful for adults with chronic liver diseases?

 Currentness of evidence

-We searched The Cochrane Hepato-Biliary Group Controlled Trials Register, Cochrane Central Register of Controlled Trials (CENTRAL), MEDLINE, Embase, Science Citation Index Expanded, and Conference Proceedings Citation Index-Science.
-We also searched databases of ongoing trials and the World Health Organization International Clinical Trials Registry Platform.
-We scanned bibliographies of relevant publications and asked experts and pharmaceutical companies for additional trials.
-All searches were up to January 2017.
+We searched the Cochrane Hepato-Biliary Group Controlled Trials Register, CENTRAL, MEDLINE Ovid, Embase Ovid, LILACS, Science Citation Index Expanded, and Conference Proceedings Citation Index-Science.
+We also searched ClinicalTrials.gov and the World Health Organization International Clinical Trials Registry Platform.
+We scanned bibliographies of relevant publications and enquired experts and pharmaceutical companies as to additional trials.
+All searches were up to November 2020.

 Randomised clinical trials that compared vitamin D at any dose, duration, and route of administration versus placebo or no intervention in adults with chronic liver diseases.
 Vitamin D could have been administered as supplemental vitamin D (vitamin D3 (cholecalciferol) or vitamin D2 (ergocalciferol)), or an active form of vitamin D (1α-hydroxyvitamin D (alfacalcidol), 25-hydroxyvitamin D (calcidiol), or 1,25-dihydroxyvitamin D (calcitriol)).